Utility Locator / Damage Prevention Technician

-- Have experience in construction, farming, utilities (e.g., gas fitting or electrical background), civil engineering, land surveying, GIS, or similar
+- Have experience in construction, farming, utilities (e.g., gas fitting or electrical background), land surveying, GIS, or similar

-You’ll be supplied with a company vehicle, phone and laptop for work use.
-You’ll work on your own, travelling to sites within your territory.
+You’ll be supplied with a company vehicle, phone, and laptop for work use.
+You’ll work on your own, traveling to sites within your territory.
 You’ll mostly work Monday to Friday during the day with flexible hours, with overtime work on the weekends or evenings as required.

 How to Apply

 Our online application will ask you to apply to this role as a complete person – not just a resume.
 We strive to build diverse teams that reflect the community and encourage applications from underrepresented groups.

 We will review applications as they are received and look forward to hearing from you.

 Please note: OEC requires proof of Covid-19 vaccination to access the job site.
 Providing proof of vaccination is a condition of employment